tyhouch/llm-model-explorer/README.md

 - **Compatibility Assessment**: Determine if a model is compatible with your hardware configuration.
 - **Interactive UI**: User-friendly interface with tooltips and explanations to guide you through technical concepts.
 - **Compatibility Explanation**: Understand how compatibility is calculated with detailed explanations and example calculations.

 ---

-## Demo

-[Insert link to a live demo or screenshots here if available.]

----